Infrastructure example

 Operational points

-For example, it may be convenient to store the location of platforms as parts and group them by station in operational points.
+For example, it may be convenient (reference point for train operation) to store the location of platforms as parts and group them by station in operational points.
+In the same way, a bridge over tracks will be one OperationalPoint, but it will have several OperationPointParts, one at the intersection of each track.

 In the example infrastructure, we only used operational points to represent stations.
 Operational point parts are displayed as purple diamonds.
 Keep in mind a single operational point may contain multiple parts.